Introduction

 Editorial Review Note

-This guide focuses on a specific NSW parking decision rather than a broad rule label: driveway rules depend on access, obstruction, and the exact position of the vehicle relative to the entrance.
+This page is built around one NSW parking decision, not a generic rule summary.
+The real value is in the detail that tends to trip people up: driveway rules depend on access, obstruction, and the exact position of the vehicle relative to the entrance.

 - Check whether the vehicle blocks access, overhangs the driveway edge, or forces a driver to manoeuvre around it.